-Tanya Ocampo, Program Coordinator/Instructor
+Tanya Ocampo, RHIT, Program Coordinator/ Instructor

 The two-year program of study in Medical Office Management Technology (MOMT) is designed to prepare students to work in office positions in hospitals, doctors' offices, health clinics, insurance companies, and other health-related organizations.
 The student will develop skills using medical terminology, accounting, coding, and computer software applications.
-The Associate of Applied Science degree is earned upon the successful completion of the program.